-On this day in 1994, George Foreman, age 45, becomes boxing's oldest heavyweight champion when he defeats 26-year-old Michael Moorer in the 10th round of their WBA fight in Las Vegas.
+On November 5, 1994, George Foreman, age 45, becomes boxing’s oldest heavyweight champion when he defeats 26-year-old Michael Moorer in the 10th round of their WBA fight in Las Vegas.
 More than 12,000 spectators at the MGM Grand Hotel watched Foreman dethrone Moorer, who went into the fight with a 35-0 record.
-Foreman dedicated his upset win to "all my buddies in the nursing home and all the guys in jail."
+Foreman dedicated his upset win to “all my buddies in the nursing home and all the guys in jail.”

 A decade later, the millions he’d made as a boxer gone, Foreman returned to the ring at age 38 and staged a successful comeback.
 When he won his second heavyweight title in his 1994 fight against Moorer, becoming the WBA and IBF champ, Foreman was wearing the same red trunks he’d had on the night he lost to Ali.